to cut overbearing development and limit the effects of climate change to reduce biodiversity loss and protect our wildlife habitats

 The Chiltern Society was established over 50 years ago and is supported by 7000 members.
 We manage 12 conservation sites, and have 500 volunteers who work tirelessly to maintain and improve the Chilterns for the benefit of both residents and visitors alike.
 Over the last half century we’ve contributed well over 2,000,000 hours of volunteering effort, managed and improved several nature reserves and heritage sites, created long distance footpaths and cycleways (including the Chiltern Way), reviewed hundreds of planning applications and maintained thousands of miles of footpaths and bridleways.
 We have campaigned for many years against the damaging effects of HS2 and have loudly voiced our concerns about many serious threats to the our Green Belt and chalk streams.
 We promote the heritage of the Chilterns through our annual Heritage Festivals; and offer an extensive programme of walks, cycle rides and events throughout the year.

-As a charity we don’t receive any government funding, so without the generosity of our supporters we wouldn’t be able to continue our work to care for the local landscape.
-The Chilterns is a special place, and your support will help us to keep it that way.
+As a charity without the generosity of our supporters we wouldn’t be able to continue our work caring for the local landscape.
+The Chilterns is a special place, and together we can keep it that way.

 To find out more about our charitable objectives, mission and values, you can download our 2020-2025 Business Plan here.